KeyboardKit/KeyboardKit/README.md

 * 🔤 [Buttons][Buttons] - KeyboardKit can style any view as a keyboard button.
 * 🗯 [Callouts][Callouts] - KeyboardKit can show input and secondary callouts.
 * 🌈 [Colors][Colors] - KeyboardKit defines a bunch of keyboard-related colors.
-* 📱 [Device Utilities][Device-Utilities] - KeyboardKit has a bunch of device-specific utilities.
+* 📱 [Device Utilities][Device] - KeyboardKit has a bunch of device-specific utilities.
 * 🎤 [Dictation (BETA)][Dictation] - KeyboardKit can perform dictation from the keyboard.
 * 😀 [Emojis][Emojis] - KeyboardKit defines an emoji type with a lot of information.
 * 🔉 [Feedback][Feedback] - KeyboardKit can trigger audio and haptic feedback.